chirpley/docs/docs/source/register.rst

 .. figure:: _static/images/signup.png
   :width: 400
   :align: center
-  :alt: Chirpley Signup
+  :alt: Chirpley Sign-up

-Just go to https://app.chirpley.ai/Account/Register in your browser of choice and fill in your emailadres and date of birth.
+Just go to https://app.chirpley.ai/Account/Register in your browser of choice and fill in your email-address and date of birth.
 Before you hit the red Register-button you can choose to be updated on news and upcoming features by clicking the check-box.

 Activation
 ----------------

-After you've send the form, you'll receive a message in your email box (If you can't find it in your imbox, please check your spambox).
+After you've send the form, you'll receive a message in your email box (If you can't find it in your inbox, please check your spam-box).
 This includes a link to complete your registration.

 .. figure:: _static/images/activate.png
   :width: 400